-- 5 The program's administrative authority informs its program director of the amount and type of liability protection that is provided for the program, staff and volunteers. - 6 The administrative authority annually reviews the program's liability protections, insurance coverage and risk exposure. - 7 The program displays licenses and notices required by and in accordance with applicable statutes, rules or ordinances. - 8 The program requires staff and volunteers and to immediately notify the program leadership if/when they have been involved in any criminal activity. - 9 When the practice of transporting children is not prohibited in the state, and the program allows staff or volunteers to provide transportation for children, the program: - a Has written policies. - b Secures the necessary liability protection to cover the program and the staff or volunteer. - c Ensures that the staff or volunteer obtains written permission of the supervisor or program director. - d Obtains written permission of the child's legal guardian or custodial agency. - e When allowing use of a personal vehicle for transportation of children, ensures that the staff or volunteer who has agreed to provide the transportation: - i Has passed a motor vehicles division record check annually. - ii Provides annually to the program a copy of a valid unexpired current driver's license, and proof of adequate personal automobile insurance that meets the required state minimum if one exists or the program's insurance carrier minimum if absent a state minimum. - iii Is knowledgeable of the potential personal risk of liability and chooses to accept the responsibility.
+- 7 The program annually reviews its insurance coverage with its insurance carrier to insure adequate coverage. - 8 | The program displays licenses and notices required by and in accordance with applicable statutes, rules or ordinances. - 9 The program requires staff, volunteers and governing board members to immediately notify the program leadership if/when they have been involved in any criminal activity. - 10 | When the practice of transporting children is not prohibited in the state, and the program allows staff or volunteers to provide transportation for children, the program: - a Has written policies. - b Secures the necessary liability insurance to cover the program and the staff or volunteer. - c Ensures that the staff or volunteer obtains written permission of the supervisor or executive director. - d Obtains written permission of the child's legal guardian or custodial agency. - e When allowing use of a personal vehicle for transportation of children, ensures that the staff or volunteer who has agreed to provide the transportation: - i Has passed a motor vehicles division record check annually. - ii Provides annually to the program a copy of a valid unexpired current driver's license, and proof of adequate personal automobile insurance that meets the required state minimum if one exists or the program's insurance carrier minimum if absent a state minimum. - iii Is knowledgeable of the potential personal risk of liability and chooses to accept the responsibility.